Everything you need to know about flexible solar panels

 If you’re into outdoor activities or anything that takes you off the grid, keeping your devices charged starts to be a challenge if you’re away from a power outlet for a day or more.

 If you only need a little power, portable batteries are good for a few charges of small devices.
-If you have bigger power needs and vehicle to carry it, you can even fire up a generator.
+If you have bigger power needs and vehicle to carry it, you could fire up a gas generator.
 But do you really want that kind of noise while you’re out in the woods, trying to enjoy a little quiet?

-If you plan to be off the grid for days or even weeks, but don’t want the noise and maintenance issues of a generator, go with solar panels.
-Solar electricity is the ticket if you need a lot of power with little weight and zero noise.
+If you plan to be off the grid for days or even weeks but don’t want the noise and maintenance issues of a generator, go with solar panels.
+Solar electricity is the ticket if you electricity without the smoke and noise.
+Batteries even come in sizes large enough to take the place of a gas generator.

 The kind of solar panel we’re talking about is not the type you’d put on a house - too bulky, heavy, and not exactly portable.
 You want something lightweight.
 This is what flexible solar panels are for.